paulcair/paulcairns/content/videos/gedo/index.md

 [lead]
 lead = "A local morning news cable program in Ottawa, where I appeared to discuss an event we coordinated called Green Energy Doors Open"

 +++

+Gedo video of when I presented for Green Energy Doors Open